vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 ```

 ## Uninstalling Vinegar
-To uninstall Vinegar, run the following command in your terminal:
+To uninstall the Vinegar Flatpak, run the following command in your terminal:

 ```console
 $ flatpak uninstall org.vinegarhq.Vinegar
 ```

 > By default, this will keep Vinegar's data.
 If you're having issues with Vinegar and you wish to fully reinstall it, pass the `--delete-data` option before the application ID to do so.

+If you're using a distribution-specific package of Vinegar, please consult the manual of your package manager on how to uninstall packages.